Deterministic LOCC transformation of three-qubit pure states and entanglement transfer: The proof that is a tripartite parameter

 Second, we perform the proof in the case of $Q_{\mbox{e}}=\pm1$.
 In order to show this, we only have to show that $Q_{\mbox{e}}$ is invariant with respect to the permutation of $A$ and $B$, because if we can prove the invariance with respect to the permutation of $A$ and $B$ we can also prove the invariance with respect to the permutation of $A$ and $C$ or $B$ and $C$ in the same manner.

 Let us derive the generalized Schmidt decomposition whose order of the qubits is $BAC$ and see the expression of $Q_{\mbox{e}}$ in the new decomposition, which we refer to as $Q^{B}_{\mbox{e}}$.
-The generalized Schmidt decomposition of $\left|\psi\right\rangle$ is expressed as

-We can assume that \eref{nannnannda} is a positive decomposition.
-Let us permute $A$ and $B$ of \eref{nannnannda}:
+We can assume that \eqref{L2.1} is a positive decomposition and let us permute $A$ and $B$ of \eqref{L2.1}: